Decentralized-ID/decentralized-id.github.io/_posts/government/2019-03-01-government.md

 ---
 date: 2019-03-01
-title: Decentralized Identity and the Public Sector
+title: Governments and Decentralized Identity
 description: "Assorted Resources Related to Blockchain and Identity for Government and the Public Sector."
 excerpt: "Modern identity and access management (IAM) came into focus during the late 1930s, when a group of European countries began issuing national ID cards.
 During this time, creating a more systematic approach for establishing and authenticating the official use of trusted identities emerged."
 layout: single